Frequently Asked Questions

 Who helps students with internship placements?

-We have a field based coordinator, Dr. Bobrow, that solely works closely with students to assist in finding, applying to, and monitoring placements.
-Dr. Bobrow ensures that all placements and supervisors meet our program requirements, along with certification requirements.
+We have a field based coordinator, Dr. Mascolo, that solely works closely with students to assist in finding, applying to, and monitoring placements.
+Dr. Mascolo ensures that all placements and supervisors meet our program requirements, along with certification requirements.
 She also assists students as problems arise in internship placements.